nathycardoso/arvato-udacity-project-nc/README.md

 ### 3. Requirements
-All of the requirements are captured in requirements.txt.
-Run: pip install -r requirements.txt
+All of the requirements are in the jupiter notebook.